tuldok89/Base62/README.md

-﻿# ksuid - C# Port
+﻿# Base62 C# Implementation

-A C# port of https://github.com/akhawaja/ksuid.
+A C# port of the Base62 converter class from https://github.com/akhawaja/ksuid